 What’s Inside Today’s Forex Trading Article?

--When trading forex breakout patterns, how can I avoid false breaks?
+- When trading breakout patterns, how can I avoid false breaks?

 Ever heard the statements “most breakouts fail” or “you should avoid trading breakouts“?